Shylexx/Shylexx/README.md

 <h1>Hi, I'm <a  href="https://github.com/Shylexx/">Alex Dauncey </a> 👋 </h1>

-I'm a second year at the UK's Brighton University I love coding.
+I'm a second year at the UK's Brighton University.
 I enjoy teaching myself new frameworks and languages as well as solving problems...
 Even if I do not complete a project, I love coming way with more knowledge under my belt. <br>
 <img src="foxwag-nobg-cropped.gif" width="150" height="185" align="right">

 - 🔭 I’m currently working on Game Development of all kinds